About This Policy

 3. Responding to Allegations

-In responding to allegations of Research Misconduct, the Provost or its designee (collectively referred to as “Provost”) shall:
+In responding to allegations of Research Misconduct, the Vice Provost for Research or its designee (also collectively referred to as “VPR”) shall:

-- Undertake an Inquiry or Investigation in a timely, objective, thorough and competent manner.
+1. Undertake an Inquiry or Investigation in a timely, objective, thorough, and competent manner.

 4. Protecting the Complainant